aleksispi/aleksispi.github.io/_pages/about.md

 **December 2023 (upcoming):** Presentation for Digitaliseringskonsulterna (Digitalization Consultants) on the theme "AI for the environment".

-**October 2023 (upcoming):** Presentation for Lantbrukarnas Riksförbund (Federation of Swedish Farmers) about AI within the agricultural sector.
+**October 2023:** Presentation for Lantbrukarnas Riksförbund (Federation of Swedish Farmers) about AI within the agricultural sector.
 Title: _AI within horticulture: Where we are today, and where we may be headed_.

 **October 2023:** Presentation for a group of industry leaders within the industry sector in Skåne.
 Title: _AI in practice: How to get the most out of your AI project_.